awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-run-as.md

      The following is an example\.
 ![\[Illustration of specifying tags for Session Manager Run As permission.
 Key = SSMSessionRunAs,Value=My-OS-User-Name\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/ssn-run-as-tags.png)
-   + For **\(Optional\) Enter an operating system user name for starting sessions**, enter the name of the operating system user account on the target instance that you want to use to start sessions\.
+   + Or **\(Optional\) Enter an operating system user name for starting sessions**, enter the name of the operating system user account on the target instance that you want to use to start sessions\.

 1. Choose **Save**\.